-The Japanese cities of Kyoto, Kobe, Mt.
-Fuji, and Tokyo will captivate you with their unique charm.
+The cities of Kyoto, Kobe, Mt.
+Fuji, and Tokyo will captivate you with their unique charm and delicious Japanese food.
 See Kyoto’s beautiful shrines and temples and view the glorious, often snow-capped Mt.
 Fuji from a visitors center.
 Experience a mix of old and new in Tokyo by visiting the Imperial Palace, the towering gate of Meiji Shinto Shrine, and Tokyo Skytree, the world’s tallest structure at 2,080 feet.

 10: Southeast Asia